By Holly Bortfeld

 - If your child is a fan of nuggets and fries, then get a deep fryer

-- And if you can afford it–a small food processor is great for chopping up veggies and other items used in the recipes.
-It is recommended that you buy one that can be easily cleaned in the dishwasher.
+- If you can afford it, a small food processor is great for chopping up veggies and other items.
+A blender (or Vitamix) is a great help for sauces and smoothies too.
+Buy one that can be easily cleaned in the dishwasher.

 Tip: Track your purchases.
 Use one credit card for all things treatment-related.
 I buy all of my kid’s food, books related to autism and special diets, books about medical-related travel such as trips to an out-of-state doctor, office co-pays, therapy equipment, vitamins, etc. on the same card so when tax time comes, all I have to do is hand my tax preparer the credit card statements.

 Tip: The special foods required for your child are partially tax-deductible.
 Save all of your food receipts.
 The write-off is the difference in cost between regular and diet – i.e., if a regular loaf of bread costs $1 and your diet bread costs $4, then you can write off $3 per loaf.

 Babies, Babies, Babies!